AlloyCI/alloy_ci/doc/json/README.md

 1. Execute `cleanup_build_job` only when `build_job` fails.
 2. Always execute `cleanup_job` as the last step in pipeline regardless of success or failure.
-3. Allow you to manually execute `deploy_job` from GitLab's UI.

 ### before_script and after_script